Seraclin/DS3/README.md

 <img width="386" alt="image" src="https://user-images.githubusercontent.com/53448490/228557036-324e14cf-b06e-472a-9393-c46726e5496d.png">
 <br>
 Demo Video:
-###  How to Play
+###  How to Play: Western Shootout
 Tilt your phone device to aim the gun.
 You can shoot either by tapping the screen, using the H key, or using an external controller with a bumper button.
 VR mode can be turned off by tapping the `X`, and can be turned on again by tapping anywhere on the screen.
 (To change the keybind for shooting, you will have to edit the `SimpleShoot.cs` script)
 <br>
 Shoot the "Shoot to Start" target to start the game.
 A timer will appear and start counting down.
 Shoot the targets that pop up before time runs out.
 Red/blue/rabbit targets are worth 10/20/50 points each.
 When time runs out, the targets will disappear, and your final total score will be displayed in the top right.
 <br>
 To play this VR game, download this repository and open the `DS3_Game` folder in Unity `2021.3.20f1`.
-Then build the project (`File > Build Settings`) for your respective device following the instructions detailed below in *Android/iOS VR with Unity* section.
+Then build the project (`File > Build Settings`) for your respective device following the instructions detailed below in the **Android/iOS VR with Unity** section.
 # Tips and Tricks
 I used Unity `2021.3.20f1` on Windows 10 with an Android phonen for VR development.
 And here are some common things I came across.
 There might be different behavior for MacOS and iPhone or different versions of Unity.
 ### Getting Started